KevinTheMix/CheatSheets/Markdown.md

+Markdown
+=

 There's no deying that an effective document
-=
+-

 Has to breakdown titles
 -